John G. Fuller: Writing

 Arigo: Surgeon of the Rusty Knife (1974) was about the life and purported supernatural healing powers of a psychic surgeon in Brazil.
 A poor review in The New York Review of Books led to a public disagreement between Mr. Fuller and the reviewer, Martin Gardner.
 Gardner protesting Crowell-Collier's publishing of Fuller's book Arigo withdrew publication of his own (Gardner's) book.

 His book We Almost Lost Detroit (1975) deals with a serious accident at the Fermi nuclear power plant near Detroit.
 The book title was later the title of a song by Gil Scott-Heron on the No Nukes live album recorded by the Musicians United for Safe Energy.

 The Ghost of Flight 401 (1976) was based on the tragic Eastern Air Lines Flight 401 airplane crash in December 1972, and the alleged supernatural events which followed; it was eventually turned into a popular 1978 made-for-television movie.

 Are The Kids All Right?
 (1981) focused on The Who concert disaster at Riverfront Coliseum in Cincinnati on December 3, 1979.
 Fuller suggested that hard rock music's hypnotic rhythms mean the music "ignites and is responsible for unprecedented and potentially disastrous concert violence on a regular and continuing basis".

 He wrote two plays—The Pink Elephant, which opened in 1953, and Love Me Little, which opened in 1958, both on Broadway.

 The Poison That Fell From the Sky (1977) is about dioxin poisoning following a chemical plant disaster in Seveso, Italy.
 In reviewing Fuller's book, Jeff Greenfield, reviewer for The New York Times, commented that Fuller was known for "raising the most unsettling of questions"; Fuller was also known for his ability to obtain and use government documents in his investigations.

 Film and television

 Fuller was the writer, producer, and director of Labor of Love (1964), for the US Information Agency.
 This film " illustrates civil service work in the U.S. on three levels - federal, state, and municipal - by detailing the work of a forest ranger, a social worker, and a physical therapist.
 The film points out the employees' devotion to their jobs and the personal satisfaction that comes with doing a good job in the role of public servant."
+He also wrote, produced, and directed the USIA film production Basketball: The Team Game (1971).